Golovistikov/api-reuse-snippets/README.md

 ## Content

 - [`openapi-common-mistakes.md`](./openapi-common-mistakes.md) – a living list of common OpenAPI issues and how to fix them
+- [`snippets/`](./snippets) - ready-to-use YAML fragments for headers, responses, security, versioning, etc.
 - More to come later (naming conventions, validation patterns, response formats)

 ## Usage